Nilda Callañaupa Alvarez

 Julia Jovita Pfuro Zuniga

 The CTTC would not be the home it is without the jokes and good spirits that Jovita brings to our offices.
 If you are feeling down, she will have you smiling again within five minutes, guaranteed.
-Not only does Jovita keep our spaces clean, she knows her way around needle and thread as well and is constantly helping with the details of quality control.
+Not only does Jovita cook for the weavers at lunch-time, she also takes care of preparing nutritious breakfast and dinners for them while they are weaving at our main space of Av.
+Sol.
 She loves to warp and spends her free time at home helping her daughter with her homework and warping.
 Jovita says the CTTC is like her home, her family, and that after moving to Cusco from her hometown of Lares at 16 she was able to get over personal difficulties thanks to the support she had at the Center.

 Yanett Soto Chuquichampi

 Yanett is from the community of Pitumarca where she grew up learning the designs and techniques of her home with her mother and as a member of the Young Weavers Group of the Munay Ticll’a Weaving Association.
 Yanett loves to weave and is now quite the accomplished textile artist.
 She also sings and dances wayno, traditional Andean music, with a local group at festivals.
 After graduating from high school, Yanett began a tourism degree at the San Antonio Abad University in Cusco where she currently is working on her thesis as the last step in achieving her degree.
 Yanett joined the CTTC staff in 2014 finishing up a traditional doll project for the shop and helping out with odd jobs for the Education Department.
-She now runs the fair-trade shop located in the Chinchero weaving center.
+She now works at our fair-trade shops located in Cusco and Chinchero.

 Rosa Pumayalli Quispe

 Rosita is from Chinchero, where as a child she helped form the first Young Weavers Group, then known as the Jakima Club.
 Her grandmother began to teach her how to weave when she was eight, and by the time she was nine Rosita had formed the Jakima Club with her friends.
-Now an accomplished weaver, Rosa realizes that her traditional knowledge gives her a leg up in her tourism studies at San Antonio Abad University in Cusco.
-In addition to pursuing her degree, Rosita works at the CTTC in the shop, explaining about techniques and traditions to visitors.
+Now an accomplished weaver, Rosa realizes that her traditional knowledge not only gave her a leg up while studying tourism at San Antonio Abad University in Cusco but helps her excelled in every task she pursues.
+Rosita works at the CTTC in the shop, explaining about techniques and traditions to visitors.